JakBul/Book_Manager/README.md

 ## Features

+All of the next pages looks similar thanks to the Python template method.

 Due to the wide age group of the users, it is assumed that most users will be viewing the site not only on their mobile phones but also on their tablets or computers.
 Therefore, creating something responsive is integral to the design.

 ### Existing Features